Electronic music - sync

 PPQN

-(note: electronically, a pulse [1] is a single rapid transient that returns to its baseline.
-To maybe avoid confusion with musical pulse, the below tries to use 'ticks' instead)
+(note: electronically, a pulse [1] is a single, rigid, rapid transient that returns to its baseline.
+To try to avoid confusion with musical pulse, the below tries to use 'ticks' instead)

 Choosing a quarter notes seems purely because it's music theory's default.
 It needn't actually be a quarter note in real use, you can play things faster or slower, but when combining more than one device, it's a sensible enough common denominator.

-PPQN is often seen specifically 24PPQN, e.g. in MIDI beat clock, and the earlier DIN sync.
+PPQN in application is often specifically 24PPQN, e.g. in MIDI beat clock, and the earlier DIN sync.

 Why 24?
 Why not fewer?
 Why not more?